SE-sustainability/Project_code/docs/source/screens.rst

 Settings Screen
 ---------------
-Once The user has clicked the settings icon the app will take the user to the settings page, which allows the appereance of the app.
-The user can change the size of the font and the background of the app When the user fir
+Once The user has clicked the settings icon the app will take the user to the settings page, which allows the user to change the appereance of the app.
+The user can change the size of the font and the theme (background and font colour) of the app, which will change accross the app.
+This is done by updating a database, allowing the change to implemented univesially throughout the app.
+The specific customiseation was done as it allows accessibility; changing the font size allows people who have poor eyesight to more easily read the app and therefore have an easier time navigating our app, and allowing users to change the theme (which is a diffrent background colour and the font colour changing to a contarsting colour) allows people who have visual stress or learning disibilites such as dyslexia have an easier time reading as white can be a very harsh background colour.
+The defult setting for the app is the theme being white (white background and black font) with size 20 font.

+*Theme Widget*

+The theme within our app is selected by a dropdown menu, allowing the users to choose from the preselected list of themes.
+The themes are stored within :samp:`_items` list, allowing easier impimenation of new themes in the future  The list of the current themes are: white, grey, green, blue and yellow.
+A new theme is

+*Font Widget*

+*Storing app settings*

+*Implemnation accross the app*

 Creating recipes
 ----------------